chobot2014/oklang/README.md

 -- John Chohon, 2020 --

-modules are imported as objects
+modules are imported as objects,
+Files don't matter, only modules

 module syntax